What You Need to Know About Workers’ Compensation in Massachusetts

 As a worker, it is pretty simple to get the ball rolling on a workers’ comp claim.
 The challenges tend to start popping up if the original claim is denied.
 This can happen for any number of reasons.
 The insurance company might say that your injury does not meet state guidelines for workers’ compensation.
 Or, they might argue that the injury did not actually occur on the job.

 Straightforward claims might be processed without any formal legal proceedings, like a hearing.
 But if the claim is denied, then a hearing and potentially an appeals process may take place.
-If the case starts to get complicated, it is usually best to hire an attorney to help you.
+If the case starts to get complicated, it is usually best to hire a Massachusetts workers’ compensation attorney to help you.

-Your Rights As An Employee: Can You Be Fired For Filing a Claim?
+Can You Be Fired For Filing a Workers’ Compensation Claim in Massachusetts?

 First off, it’s important to know that an employer cannot legally terminate your employment because you file for workers’ compensation benefits.
 If you’re dealing with a workplace injury that’s affecting your ability to come to work and do your job, it’s important to speak up right away.